saferpay/sndbx/texts/intro.md

 This Guide uses the [Saferpay JSON-API Specification](https://saferpay.github.io/jsonapi/) as a base reference and will frequently link to the respective Requests.
 All requests and parameters will be specified there.

+The sequential steps of the general integration process are described in our [Step-by-step Integration-Manual](https://www.six-payment-services.com/en/site/e-commerce/support/integration.html).

 ## <a name="intro-requirement"></a> Requirements

 Use of the JA requires the following: